 Watch the full trailer for their film, Transamazonica, which is being shown at adventure film festivals and on cable networks in various countries.

 Read our Q&A with Reza about his previous Kapp to Cape journey down the length of the planet in the Belted Blog post, “Three Continents, 14 Countries, 11,000 Miles, 102 Days.”
-You can also buy Reza’s book about that grueling journey, “Kapp to Cape: Never Look Back.”
+You can also visit Reza’s website and buy Reza’s book about that grueling journey, “Kapp to Cape: Never Look Back.”
 We don’t know where Reza is off to next, but he can count on Gates Carbon Drive to power his bicycle journeys.